gootara-org/ios-image-util/README.md

 OVERVIEW:
 ---------
-This tiny Java application generate all size of icon & launch image png files those are required for various version of iOS.
+This tiny Java application generate all size of icon & launch image files with PNG format that are required for various version of iOS.
-(Also supports Apple Watch and CarPlay.)

-To generate PNG files of all necessary sizes with appropriate filename, you just need to drop original icon PNG file (1024 x 1024 pixels recommended) to the window.
-That's it.
+To generate images with appropriate filename, just drop original icon PNG file (1024 x 1024 pixels recommended) to the window.
-(For compatibility maintenance, iOS 6 icon could be specified separately, but usually does not need to set for it.)
+(For compatibility maintenance, iOS 6 icon can specify separately, but usually does not need to set for it.)

 Optionally, Apple Watch and CarPlay icon can also specify separately.
 These are not requirement.
 You should set these images only when you want to output.
 (The icon for Apple Watch will be automatically generate to 24 bits RGB PNG, without alpha channel.)

+The launch images are also optional.
-And a square PNG file(1536 x 1536 pixels recommended) is suitable for the launch images.
+A square PNG file (1536 x 1536 pixels recommended) is suitable for the launch image set.
-The image will be put in the center of each size of launch images.
-(Some scaling options are provided for the launch images.)
+Original image will be put in the center of each size of launch images.
+(Some scaling options are provided.)
-Normally, the background-color will be guessed automatically, but also that can be specified with the option.
+Normally, the background-color will be guessed automatically, but also can be specified.
-A square shape is not a requirement, but it's easy way to generate universal launch images.
+1536 x 1536 square shape is not a requirement, but it's easy way to generate universal launch images.

 Support output with "Asset Catalogs" format.

 Each settings can be specified by using command line options.
 And generate process can be automated by using command line options with no gui.

+The XML property file is supported.
+You can store properties to the XML file and load it next time.
+To load XML, use menu or drop to the upper half of window.
+And also property file can be specified with command-line options.
+Other command-line options are stronger than XML property file.

 ![alt text](https://github.com/gootara-org/ios-image-util/blob/master/ios-image-util/docs/screen.png?raw=true "GUI")

 ![alt text](https://github.com/gootara-org/ios-image-util/blob/master/ios-image-util/docs/settings.png?raw=true "Settings")

-Then, add extra feature to generate @3x, @2x, @1x images from one png file.
+As the extra feature, to generate @3x, @2x, @1x images from one PNG file.
 Generate images from dropped file as @3x or to specify @1x size.
+(Multiple files are supported.)

 ![alt text](https://github.com/gootara-org/ios-image-util/blob/master/ios-image-util/docs/splitter.png?raw=true "Splitter")